puar-playground/purediffusion/README.md

 # PureDiffusion
-A torch implementation for diffusion models:
+A torch implementation for diffusion models that is not restricted for Image data.
+We have included two major diffusion frameworks:
 1. [DDPM](https://github.com/hojonathanho/diffusion) with [DDIM](https://github.com/ermongroup/ddim) sampling.
 2. [Cold-diffusion](https://arxiv.org/abs/2208.09392).
-This implementation is not restricted for Image data.

 ## 1. Installation
 `purediffusion` only requires the [`PyTorch`](https://pytorch.org) package.
 And it is easy to install using [`pip`](https://pypi.org/project/purediffusion/).